 Giving children the chance to explore independently and at their own pace leads to self-discipline and self-esteem, both of which will help them succeed for the rest of their lives.
 However, “independent” learning does not necessarily mean avoiding interaction with other children.
 In fact, Montessori classrooms encourage children to work together, particularly for older children to take leadership roles and help younger children.

-Connecting Directresses with Parents
+Connecting Directresss with Parents

 A normalized Montessori classroom takes time and effort from teachers and parents.
-Therefore, a constructive dialogue should exist between both parties.
+Therefore, a constructive Dialogue should exist between both parties.
 Parents should talk to your child’s directress if you have questions about normalization or your child’s progress.
 Teachers should encourage parents to continue normalization activities outside the classroom and be prepared to offer suggestions for prepared environments at home.

 If you have any questions about normalization in our schools, contact North American Montessori today!